accessibilitysupported/a11ysupport.io/documentation/architecture.md

 * `description` (string|required): a longer markdown formatted description of the test.
 * `html_file` (string|optional): the path, relative to the `data/tests/` directory for the HTML test file.
 If empty, the same path as the test file is assumed (relative to the `data/tests/` directory)
 * `assertions` (object|required): an object that describes the assertion that must be met for the test to pass.
+* `commands` (object|required): an object that describes the commands and results of each at/browser combination
 * `history` (array|required): an array of history objects that describe how the test and results have changed over time.
+* `versions` (object|required): an object that describes the versions of each at/browser combination tested

 Properties that are generated during the build process include: